-All customer feedback will initially be handled by the Customer Service Centre or reception.
-Anyone receiving a complaint shall immediately forward it to the Customer Service Centre.
-The Customer Service Advisors will log the complaint.
+Customer feedback will normally be handled by the Customer Service Centre or reception.
+However, anyone receiving a complaint can immediately log it as a complaint on the complaints system.
+The Customer Service Advisors will log complaints they receive and allocate them to complaint handlers.